michaelsteven/react-appid-ui/README.md

 **Session Storage**: After a user has successfuly logged in, the authorization tokens are stored/retrieved from sessionStorage.
 This is a more modern way storage than using cookies.
 You may wish to change the tokenUtils.ts file to use localStorage or cookies.

+## Interesting Things to See
+- the use of ProtectedRoutes in app.ts
+- the conditional display of the "User Management" menu item in HamburgerMenu.tsx
+- the useAuth hook in header.tsx to display the hamburger and profile menus only if the user is authenticated
+- using the refresh_token to get new tokens when the access_token is expired in tokenUtils.ts

 ## Docker Image
 Building:
 ```